-Interest expense was \$241,000 in 2007 compared to \$27,000 in 2006.
-The increase is due to the interest on the convertible debentures and the amortization of the debt issuance costs associated with the convertible debentures.
+Interest expense was \$257,000 and \$757,000 compared to \$91,000 and \$146,000 for the three and nine month period ended September 30, 2007 and 2006, respectively.
+The increase is due to the interest on the convertible debentures and the amortization of the debt issuance costs associated with the convertible debentures as well as penalty interest associated with the delinquent payment of the issued debentures.